edanalytics/startingblocks_oss/docs/sbe-functions.md

 **NOTE:**

 The DisplayName is being used as a unique key.
 When this action is called with a unique DisplaName, new Admin API creds will be created and stored.
 When this function is called with an existing DisplayName, AdminAPI creds with the same name will be replaced.

-Previously this function returned the AdminAPI secret base 64 encoded.
-It now returns the secret string directly and will follow json escaping rules.
-Json clients in any programming language will handle this correctly.

 ---